rccordell/s19rm/_posts/2019-01-09-Lab1-Markdown.md

 	i.e. [words you want linked in brackets and the link in parentheses following]\(http://ryancordell.org/\).

 You can also create headlines of descending sizes, lists (numbered or bulleted), footnotes, block quotations, embedded images, and more.
 See the reference materials above for details on these other elements.

-## Lab Report 1

-Your first lab report has a wide mandate, and will give you the chance to experiment with weaving together your ideas from our first week's reading and discussion with a thoughtful engagement with our first laboratory.
-Do not try to discuss every reading or point you might; instead, choose 1-2 readings and one central idea to dig into.
-Use your lab report to bring together theory and praxis, to begin understand *doing* as a critical and intellectual practice intimately related to *thinking* or *writing*.
-In this case, what might Markdown have to say to our burgeoning understanding of media and materiality?